 One of the best ways to treat fleas is at their food source i.e. your pet and topical ‘spot-on’ flea treatment is a good solution.

-Frontline and Advantage are recommended by most vets as they are some of the safest and most effective flea medications available.
+Frontline (view on Amazon) and Advantage (view on Amazon) are recommended by most vets as they are some of the safest and most effective flea medications available.
 However, the chemicals used can be unsafe when wet, particularly if ingested.
 It’s advised that you do not pet or play with your animal until the product is completely dry.

 If you have children, it’s best to apply topical treatments when your children have gone to bed for the night, in order to give the product as much time as possible to dry.
 You should also wash your hands thoroughly after use.